Marisken Surgery: Treatment, Procedure & Experiences

 After a few minutes of rest, most patients can leave the practice again.

-Which method is more sensible: laser, scalpel, or electrocoagulation?
+Which method is more sensible: laser, scalpel, or electric cauterization?

-There is no universally "best" method – the choice depends on the findings, skin condition, and the experience of the treating proctologist.
-All three procedures can reliably remove skin tags but differ in handling and wound reaction.
+There is no universally "best" method – the choice depends on the findings, skin condition, and experience of the treating proctologist.
+All three methods can reliably remove skin tags but differ in handling and wound reaction.

 Comparison of methods